chartjs/Chart.js/docs/configuration/tooltip.md

 ### Label Point Style Callback

-For example, to draw triangles instead of the regular color box for each item in the tooltip you could do:
+For example, to draw triangles instead of the regular color box for each item in the tooltip, you could do:

 ```javascript
 const chart = new Chart(ctx, {